Bún Thịt Nướng (Vietnamese Grilled Pork Noodle Bowl)

 Tips for the Best Bun Thit Nuong

-✔️ Slice Against the Grain – Cutting the pork thinly against the grain makes it more tender and helps it absorb the marinade better.
+✔️ Slice the pork thin and against the grain.
+This keeps it tender and helps the marinade absorb better.

-✔️ Keep the Noodles Fresh – If storing, rinse them with warm water before serving to loosen them up.
+✔️ If the noodles stick together after chilling, rinse them briefly with warm water to loosen them up.

 45 degree angle of bowl of bun thit nuong with vermicelli noodles, pickled carrots and daikon, assorted herbs and vegetables, grilled pork.
 Topped with crushed peanuts.
 Side bowl of dipping fish sauce.